Godfrey of Bouillon: Battle for inheritance

+Godfrey supported Henry of Verdun's efforts to institute the Peace of God in his diocese, a movement already active in France to decrease endemic military activity by banning it during select times; those who violated the Peace risked excommunication along with losing their inheritance and belongings.
+Henry probably wanted to institute the Peace to alleviate the tensions caused by Godfrey the Hunchback's death.
+Henry became the first German bishop to institute the Peace during an assembly held in Easter of 1082 (which Godfrey likely attended), and in 1085, it was instituted throughout the entire Empire.

 Godfrey supported Henry even during his struggle with Pope Gregory VII during the Investiture Controversy.
 Godfrey fought alongside Henry and his forces against Rudolf of Swabia and in Italy when Henry captured Rome itself.
 A major test of Godfrey's leadership skills was shown in his battles to defend his inheritance against a significant array of enemies.
 In 1076, he had succeeded as designated heir to the Lotharingian lands of his uncle, Godfrey the Hunchback, and Godfrey was struggling to maintain control over the lands that Henry IV had not taken away from him.
 Claims were raised by his aunt Margravine Matilda of Tuscany, cousin Count Albert III of Namur, and Count Theoderic of Veluwe.
 This coalition was joined by Bishop Theoderic of Verdun, and two minor counts attempting to share in the spoils, Waleran I of Limburg and Arnold I of Chiny.

 As these enemies tried to take away portions of his land, Godfrey's brothers, Eustace and Baldwin, both came to his aid.
 Following these long struggles and proving that he was a loyal vassal to Henry IV, Godfrey finally gained Lower Lorraine in 1087.